PacktPublishing/Microservices-with-Spring-Boot-and-Spring-Cloud-2E/README.md

   * [Spring Data MongoDB - Index Creation](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#mapping.index-creation)

 * **Page 153 (Testcontainers for MongoDB):** *The sentence* **For the `product` and `review` microservices, which use MongoDB, a corresponding base class, `MongoDbTestBase`, has been added** *should be* **For the `product` and `recommendation` microservices, which use MongoDB, a corresponding base class, `MongoDbTestBase`, has been added**.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801072977">https://packt.link/free-ebook/9781801072977 </a> </p>